 Deep breathes use to calm me down, Now they don't, even though my body keeps trying.
 Old habits die hard I guess.

-I can just hear the superiority flowing from her voice from that moment, and the morbid wide grin stretching across her face as her pale, elegantly long finger waved back and forth.
+I can just hear the superiority flowing from her voice from that moment, and the morbid, wide grin stretching across her face as her pale, elegantly long finger waved back and forth.
 She always did that, flaunting her age over me.
 It was made worst because she was taller than me.
-Her eyes would be sparkling with the kind of affection that one would say only older siblings showed when they were teasing their younger siblings.
-That sparkle though was different from any other older sibling; it was the kind only she could make that no other older sibling could make.
+Her eyes would be sparkling with the kind of affection that one would say only older siblings showed when they were teasing their younger ones.
+That sparkle though was different from any other older sibling--it was the kind only she could make that no other older sibling could.

 I miss that.
 I miss my sister from then.
 I wish she'd come back.